zalando/zalando-howto-open-source/README.md

 - **Do “Open Source First”**: If your Zalando project can also be useful to non-Zalandos, release it as open source from the start.
 - **Take Ownership**: Your team is responsible for ensuring that it’s possible to open-source your project.
 Your delivery lead is available for guidance.
 - **Share Your Code**: All code shared between teams must be open source.
+(Note: This condition is under revision.)
 - **Be Safe**: To ensure the broadest possible use of your project, use the MIT License only.
 - **Deliver Quality**: Provide a great out-of-the-box experience.
 - **Provide Documentation**: Include a clear README and default working configuration.